Uncertainty limits on neutron star radius measurements with gravitational waves

 The total number of sources observed per detector upgrade depends on the BNS merger rate and its distribution with redshift with a current estimate of $320^{+490}_{-240} \mathrm{Gpc}^{-3} \mathrm{yr}^{-1}$ mergers uniformly distributed in comoving volume and for uniform NS masses in $(1,2.5)M_{\odot}$~\cite{LIGOScientific:2020kqk}.
 With these specifications, the median merger rate, and a detection SNR threshold of $12$ we use the {\tt GW-Toolbox}~\cite{Yi:2021wqf} to estimate ${\cal{O}}(10)$ detections per year at design sensitivity, ${\cal{O}}(100)$ for A+, and ${\cal{O}}(500)$ for Voyager.
 The latter is $7$ times lower than the estimate of~\cite{LIGO:2020xsf}, likely due to differences in the merger rate and SNR threshold.
 Predictions for 3G detectors are subject to the uncertain redshift distribution of mergers, but estimates suggest ${\cal{O}}(1000)$ sources per day~\cite{Regimbau:2012ir,Sachdev:2020bkk}.

-We estimate the total SNR accumulated by these detections by adopting a $\rho^{-4}$ distribution~\cite{Chen:2014yla}, appropriate for detectors up to Voyager that get the majority of their sources from redshifts up to $0.3$~\cite{LIGO:2020xsf}.
+We estimate the total SNR accumulated by such a catalog of BNS detections by adopting a $\rho^{-4}$ distribution~\cite{Chen:2014yla}, appropriate for detectors up to Voyager that get the majority of their sources from redshifts up to $0.3$~\cite{LIGO:2020xsf}.
 We simulate $100$ source catalogs and compute the total SNR by summing the per-event SNRs in quadrature to find a median total SNR of 60(200)[450]\{650\} with 10(100)[500]\{1000\} sources.
 The total SNR from 3G detectors is expected to be ${\cal{O}}(10^4)$~\cite{Haster:2020sdh}.
 These estimates are conservative if dedicated high-frequency detectors join the network~\cite{Bailes:2019oma,2021PhRvD.103b2002G}.